eiroca/awesome-list/Apple2.md

 *  [SpriteGen](https://github.com/blondie7575/SpriteGen) A hi-res sprite generator for the Apple II.
 It takes PNG files and produces assembly source files with data statements that can be rendered with the included sprite drawing code
 *  [standard-delivery](https://github.com/a2-4am/standard-delivery) Apple II single-sector fast boot-loader
 ### Develop / Tools
-* .!.
-[ORCA-C](https://github.com/byteworksinc/ORCA-C) Apple IIGS ORCA/C Compiler, an ANSI C compiler for the 65816 with libraries for the Apple IIGS
+*  :thumbsup: [ORCA-C](https://github.com/byteworksinc/ORCA-C) Apple IIGS ORCA/C Compiler, an ANSI C compiler for the 65816 with libraries for the Apple IIGS
-* .!.
-[ORCA-Pascal](https://github.com/byteworksinc/ORCA-Pascal) Apple IIGS ORCA/Pascal Compiler, an ISO Pascal compiler for the 65816 with libraries for the Apple IIGS
+*  :thumbsup: [ORCA-Pascal](https://github.com/byteworksinc/ORCA-Pascal) Apple IIGS ORCA/Pascal Compiler, an ISO Pascal compiler for the 65816 with libraries for the Apple IIGS
 *  [a2-chargen-1987](https://github.com/codebur/a2-chargen-1987) HGR Character Generator for the Apple //
 *  [Apple-Befunge](https://github.com/catseye/Apple-Befunge) A dialect of Befunge for the 8-bit Apple II (or Apple ][+ or Apple //e)
 *  [C02](https://github.com/RevCurtisP/C02) I'll add my language and compiler for the 6502 that I just put up on GitHub.
 I don't have library support for Apple ][ yet.
 I'll have to add that